openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 The request is approved when:

-* There are no outstanding objections
+* There are no outstanding objections or they have been overruled
 * There are two or more approvals by voting CPC members
 * The board has been consulted in the case of substantial changes
 * The issue or pull request has been open for at least 14 days